-15. Mortgage Repurchase Reserve
+16. Mortgage Repurchase Reserve

-During the year ended December 31, 2023, we recognized a pre-tax recovery for loan losses related to mortgage loans sold of approximately \$1,900.
-During the years ended December 31, 2022 and 2021, we recognized pre-tax charges for loan losses related to mortgage loans sold of approximately \$2,500 and \$2,600, respectively.
-Included in NVRM's "Accounts payable and other liabilities" line item on the accompanying consolidated balance sheets is a mortgage repurchase reserve equal to approximately \$18,600 and \$21,800 at December 31, 2023 and 2022, respectively.
+During the years ended December 31, 2021, 2020 and 2019, we recognized pre-tax charges for loan losses related to mortgage loans sold of approximately \$2,600, \$3,200 and \$4,200, respectively.
+Included in the Mortgage Banking segment's "Accounts payable and other liabilities" line item on the accompanying consolidated balance sheets is a mortgage repurchase reserve equal to approximately \$21,400 and \$20,500 at December 31, 2021 and 2020, respectively.

-NVR, Inc. Summary of the 2024 Executive Officer Annual Incentive Compensation Plan
+NVR, Inc. Summary of the 2022 Executive Officer Annual Incentive Compensation Plan

-The following is a description of NVR, Inc.'s ("NVR" or the "Company") 2024 annual incentive compensation plan (the "Bonus Plan").
-The Bonus Plan is not set forth in a formal written document, and therefore NVR is providing this description of the plan pursuant to Item 601(b)(10)(iii) of Regulation S-K. All of NVR's executive officers; Paul C. Saville (Executive Chairman of the Board), Eugene J. Bredow (President and Chief Executive Officer), Daniel D. Malzahn (Senior Vice President, Chief Financial Officer and Treasurer) and Matthew B. Kelpy (Vice President and Chief Accounting Officer), participate in the Bonus Plan.
+The following is a description of NVR, Inc.'s ("NVR" or the "Company") 2022 annual incentive compensation plan (the "Bonus Plan").
+The Bonus Plan is not set forth in a formal written document, and therefore NVR is providing this description of the plan pursuant to Item 601(b)(10)(iii) of Regulation S-K. All of NVR's executive officers; Paul C. Saville (President and Chief Executive Officer of NVR), Daniel D. Malzahn (Senior Vice President, Chief Financial Officer and Treasurer of NVR), Eugene J. Bredow (President of NVR Mortgage Finance, Inc.) and Matthew B. Kelpy (Vice President and Chief Accounting Officer), participate in the Bonus Plan.

 Under the Bonus Plan, the executive officers' bonus opportunity is limited to 100% of their base salary.
-The executive officers' annual bonus opportunity will be based 80% upon the Company's consolidated pre-tax profit (before consolidated annual bonus and stock-based compensation expense but after all other charges) and 20% based on the number of new orders, net of cancellations ("New Orders") compared to the consolidated pre-tax profit and New Orders within the Company's 2024 annual business plan.
+The executive officers' annual bonus opportunity will be based 80% upon the Company's consolidated pre-tax profit (before consolidated annual bonus and stock-based compensation expense but after all other charges) and 20% based on the number of new orders, net of cancellations ("New Orders") compared to the consolidated pre-tax profit and New Orders within the Company's 2022 annual business plan.
 The executive officers begin to earn the consolidated pre-tax profit portion of their annual bonus award once the annual business plan is at least 80% attained.
 The full amount of the consolidated pre-tax profit portion of their annual bonus award is earned ratably from 80% up to 100% achievement of the annual business plan.
-The executive officers begin to earn the New Orders portion of their annual bonus award once the annual business plan is at least 85% attained.
-The full amount of the New Orders portion of their annual bonus award is earned ratably from 85% up to 100% achievement of the annual business plan.
+The executive officers begin to earn the New Orders portion of their annual bonus award is earned ratably from 85% up to 100% achievement of the annual business plan.